Markets Right Now: Stocks end mostly lower on Wall Street

 4 p.m.

-Stocks are ending mostly lower on Wall Street as losses in consumer products companies and basic materials makers outweigh gains elsewhere including technology.
+Stocks are closing mostly lower on Wall Street as a steep drop in oil prices delivered a blow to energy companies.

-Kraft Heinz lost 1.7 percent Thursday, and DowDuPont gave up 1.6 percent.
-Broadcom rose 2.8 percent.
+Hess slumped 4 percent Monday.
+Health care and technology companies also fell.
+Adobe Systems gave up 1.5 percent.

-Mattel fell 2.4 percent following word that Toys R Us will shut down its U.S. stores.
+Tribune Media plunged 16.7 percent after the Federal Communications Commission said it had concerns about its deal to be acquired by Sinclair.

 Advertisement

-Bond prices held steady.
-The yield on the 10-year Treasury stayed put at 2.82 percent.
+Bond prices fell.
+The yield on the 10-year Treasury rose to 2.85 percent.

 11:45 a.m.

-Bond prices didn't move much.
-The yield on the 10-year Treasury note stayed put at 2.82 percent.
+Bond prices fell.
+The yield on the 10-year Treasury note rose to 2.86 percent.

 9:35 a.m.